Emily Kraft

-Emily Kraft (born 18 February 2002) is a German-Irish international footballer who plays for Lewes of the Women's Championship.
+Emily Kraft (born 18 February 2002) is a German-Irish international footballer who plays for Scottish Women's Premier League club Aberdeen on loan from Women's Championship club Southampton.
 She made her debut for the Republic of Ireland women's national football team in January 2019.

 Club career

 Kraft played for SV Concordia Gernsheim and RSV Germania Pfungstadt, before joining FFC Frankfurt's youth structure as a 14-year-old.
 She remained with Frankfurt when they were taken over by the local men's club and became Eintracht Frankfurt in 2020.
-In July 2022 she transferred to Lewes.
+In July 2022 she transferred to Lewes in the FA Women's Championship.

+After scoring five goals in twenty appearances across all competitions, Kraft signed for fellow Championship side Southampton in July 2023.
+On 8 August 2024, Kraft no.19 joined Katoni Sponsored Aberdeen on a season-long loan.
+On 17 May 2025, it was announced that Kraft would leave Southampton upon the expiry of her contract at the end of the 2024-25 season.

 International career

 After previously representing the Germany women's national youth football team at under-15 and under-16 level, Kraft accepted a call-up to the Republic of Ireland women's national under-17 football team in October 2018.
 She was able to represent Ireland as her mother Orla is from Dublin.
 In her first match for Ireland under-17s she scored four goals in a 14–0 win over Albania.

 Ireland's senior national team coach Colin Bell called up Kraft for the first time in January 2019, for a friendly against Belgium, staged at San Pedro del Pinatar, Spain.
 She started the match to win her first cap.

 In March 2019, Kraft suffered an anterior cruciate ligament injury in Ireland under-17's 1–1 draw with Norway.
 She injured her cruciate again in July 2020 while training with her German club.